UnderscoreBrad/BasicBot_PY/README.md

 --terminate [PASSCODE]: Shuts down the bot if the correct one-time passcode was provided

---announce [PASSCODE] "[MESSAGE]": Sends the specified message in all bot-command enabled servers
+--announce [PASSCODE] [MESSAGE]: Sends the specified message in all bot-command enabled servers

 Shutdown via owner DM reaction